AnirudhHimself/ragtag/README.md

 ## Installation

-To install this package you make sure that devtools is installed.
-Then type in:
+Since this package isn't on CRAN, install this package with devtools.
+Type:

 ```r
 devtools::install_github("AnirudhHimself/ragtag")